ircam-ismm/webaudio-tutorials/basics/encapsulating-logic.md

 }
 ```

-We will see in later tutorials that this is also possible to explicitely create `AudioNode`s using the `new` keyword:
+We will see in later tutorials that this is also possible to explicitly create `AudioNode`s using the `new` keyword:
 ```js
 const osc = new OscillatorNode(audioContext, options);
 ````